lesma/FanFiction-Tools/README.md

 Fixed issue with colour picker
 Added ignoring spaces in pipe separated lists which were causing unexpected behavior Added ability to colour based on story length rather than average word count

+v1.4.0 - 12 August 2018
+Updated behaviour when auto load full story is true and the chapter drop down list is shown.
+Added Support for FictionPress Site
+Added support when using fanfic filter
+Updated jQuery